davaya/openc2-jadn/jadn-v2.0.md

 # 1 Introduction
 NIST describes [[Information Modeling](#information-modeling)] as:

-> An information model is a representation of concepts, relationships, constraints, rules,
+> An information model is a representation of concepts, relationships, constraints, rules, and operations
-> and operations to specify data semantics for a chosen domain of discourse.
+> to specify data semantics for a chosen domain of discourse.
-> The advantage of using an information model is that it can provide sharable, stable, and
+> The advantage of using an information model is that it can provide sharable, stable, and organized
-> organized structure of information requirements for the domain context.
+> structure of information requirements for the domain context.
 >
-> An information modeling language is a formal syntax that allows users to capture data
-> semantics and constraints.
+> An information modeling language is a formal syntax that allows users to capture data semantics and constraints.

 This hints at the primary reasons for using information models:

-1. **High Level** - for an IM to be broadly sharable and stable, it should be a high level specification that separates information sharing requirements from implementation details.
-This makes an IM desirable for initial conceptual design where details are unknown or undecided, for exposition and publication where they are distracting, as well as for implementation where unambiguous specification of details using a formal syntax is essential for robustness and interoperability.
+* **High Level** - for an IM to be broadly sharable and stable, it should be a high level specification that separates information sharing requirements from implementation details.
+This allows it to be used both for conceptual design where details are unknown, unstable, or distracting, as well as for implementation where unambiguous specification of details using a formal syntax is essential for robustness and interoperability.
-2. **Language Independent** - an information modeling language defines information in a way that is representation-independent both within a process and when stored or communicated among processes.
+* **Language-Independent** - an information modeling language defines information requirements in a representation-independent way both within a process and when stored or communicated among processes.
-Because an IM is requirements-focused, a single specification applies to many processing environments and data formats, ensuring that they can deliver equivalent results.
+Focusing on requirements allows a single specification to apply to many processing environments and data formats and ensures that they deliver equivalent results.

 This document is the reference specification for the JADN information modeling language.
 See [[JADN-CN](#jadn-cn)] for additional detail on the information modeling